 - Your manager; and

-- Your content coordinator (see Web Council Members and Other Key Web Contacts to find your content coordinator); and
+- Your Web Council Member (see Web Council Members and Other Key Web Contacts to find your Web Council Member); and

-- OWC (your content coordinator will get this for you).
+- OWC (your Web Councilor will get this information for you).

 Purpose and function